Google Flights Explore Map — How to Find the Cheapest Flight to Anywhere

 Set a Budget Cap

 The price filter sits at the top of the map interface.
-Drag the slider left to impose a ceiling.
-If your budget is $600 round-trip, set it there and watch the map immediately update — destinations above $600 from your airport gray out or disappear, and what remains is your actual menu of affordable options.
+Drag the slider left to set a ceiling.
+If your budget is $600 round-trip, set it there — destinations above that from your airport gray out immediately, and what’s left is your actual menu of realistic options.

 Filter by Trip Length

-The duration filter is underused.
-If you can only take a long weekend — say, Friday through Monday — set the trip length to 1–3 nights.
-The map will now only show destinations where a round trip fits inside that window at a competitive price.
-You might discover that a nonstop to Cancún on those exact dates is $188 from your airport.
-That’s not something a normal search would surface unless you already guessed “Cancún” as your destination.
+The duration filter is probably the most underused feature here.
+Can you only take a long weekend — say, Friday through Monday?
+Set trip length to 1–3 nights.
+The map now only shows destinations where a round trip fits inside that window at a competitive price.
+You might find a nonstop to Cancún on those exact dates for $188 from your airport — something you’d never stumble onto unless you’d already guessed Cancún as your destination.

 Read the Map

 Price bubbles cluster over regions.
-Click any bubble to see a preview: the destination, the lowest round-trip price found, and typical flight duration.
-Click through to the full results to see the specific flights, layover details, and exact dates.
-From there, the booking flow is identical to a standard Google Flights search.
+Click any bubble and you get a quick preview — destination name, lowest round-trip price found, typical flight duration.
+Click through to the full results for specific flights, layover details, and exact dates.
+From there, the booking flow is identical to any standard Google Flights search.

 Three Explore Map Strategies That Find the Best Deals